-Table 2: Sign and zero restrictions to identify a monetary policy and an expec-tation shock s_t raises unemployment u_t and decreases inflation π_t on impact.
-This sign pattern for the impact of monetary policy shocks reflects consensus view of the literature (see e.g. Fry and Pagan, 2011; Geiger and Scharler, 2020).
+Table 2: Sign and zero restrictions to identify a monetary policy and an expectations shock s_t raises unemployment u_t and decreases inflation π_t on impact.
+This sign pattern for the impact of monetary policy shocks reflects the consensus view of the literature (see e.g. Fry and Pagan, 2011; Geiger and Scharler, 2020).
 As the response of inflation expectations to a monetary policy shock is the object of interest, it is left unrestricted.

 π_t u_t s_t π^e_t

-$\varepsilon_t^{\mathrm{MP}}$ ≤ 0 ≥ 0 ≥ 0
+$arepsilon_t^{ ext{MP}}$ ≤ 0 ≥ 0 ≥ 0

-$arepsilon_t^{\mathrm{EXP}}$ 0 0 ≥ 0
+$arepsilon_t^{ ext{EXP}}$ 0 0 ≥ 0

-Notes: Restrictions to identify a monetary policy shock and an expectations shock: sign restrictions are indicated by weak inequalities, zero restrictions by 0, blanks indicate unrestricted elements.
+Notes: Restrictions to identify a monetary policy shock and an expectations shock: sign restrictions are indicated by weak inequalities, zero restrictions by 0, asterisks indicate unrestricted elements.

-In accordance with Wong (2015) and the counterfactual exercise implemented in the second part of our analysis, the expectation shock does not affect inflation and unemployment on impact.
-We normalize the impact of the expectation shock on inflation expectations to be positive.
-The expectation shock can be interpreted as a change in agents' information set that is unrelated to current inflation and unemployment.
-Note that the response of the interest rate to expectation shocks cannot be assumed to be zero (e.g. Leduc et al., 2007).
+In accordance with Wong (2015) and the counterfactual exercise implemented in Section 4.4, the expectations shock does not affect inflation and unemployment on impact.
+We normalize the impact of the expectations shock on inflation expectations to be positive.
+Following Leduc et al. (2007), the response of the monetary policy to expectations shocks cannot be assumed to be zero.